DHBW-TrainingApp/Blog/Week12.md

   The first risk we have is dependency issues.
 It can happen that the technological dependencies no longer exist or are changed / updated in such a way that the code in the backend and frontend must be adapted.
+The risk factor is 3.
 The dependabot tool from Github is used as a risk mitigation.
   Dependabot is designed to throw up warnings for repositories when security vulnerabilities or problems occur in dependencies. <br><br>